Welcome to the Hydrologic Sciences Program!

 BS Geosciences-Hydrology Emphasis: Lower division courses in Geosciences, Geophysics, and Hydrology provide a foundation for Hydrologic Science as an essential component of Earth Science.
 Upper division courses provide introductions to various components of the earth-atmosphere-biosphere system including courses in atmospheric science, watershed hydrology, groundwater hydrology, geochemistry, and field and computational methods.
 Electives allow students to build interdisciplinary connections in other fields of interest.

 MS Hydrologic Science: An interdisciplinary program shared between Geosciences, Civil Engineering, and Biology, administered through the Department of Geosciences.
 A suite of core courses introduce students to theories and applications in watershed hydrology, groundwater hydrology, atmospheric sciences, aqueous geochemistry, and hydrologic simulation.
-Advanced courses allow students to specialize in any of the above focus areas.
+Advanced courses allow students to specialize in any of the listed focus areas.
 A research project leading to a thesis under the direct supervision of a faculty adviser serves as a capstone experience.
 The thesis should produce research suitable for publication in a peer-reviewed journal.
 Graduates from this program will be prepared to enter the workforce or continue education in a PhD program.

 MS Earth Science – Hydrology Emphasis: A suite of core courses introduce students to theories and applications in watershed hydrology, groundwater hydrology, atmospheric sciences, aqueous geochemistry, and hydrologic simulation.
-Advanced courses allow students to specialize in any of the above focus areas.
+Advanced courses allow students to specialize in any of the listed focus areas.
 This professional, non-thesis, degree requires additional coursework beyond MS Hydrologic Science program to develop a specific area of expertise.
 This program is intended as a terminal degree for those entering the workforce.

 PhD Geoscience/Geophysics: Research-based degrees intended to prepare students enter the workforce at a high professional level, or to pursue an academic or research career.
 Course curriculum is tailored to each student to ensure broad training while developing expertise.
 A dissertation under the supervision of a faculty adviser should produce publication quality research suitable for publication in a peer-reviewed journal.